rparree/camel-demos/README.md

 [info] 11:16:46,227 INFO  route1  - received file file1.xml
 ```

+## Jolokia and Hawtio

+When running from sbt the [jolokia JVM agent](https://jolokia.org/agent/jvm.html) is enabled.
+Use either a
+[standalone hawtio](http://hawt.io/getstarted/#standalone) or use the [Chrome plugin](https://chrome.google.com/webstore/detail/hawtio/aemcedanjggpkpeghpmlmioopekhhppl) to connect with the running process.

 ## List of demos

  1. **most-basic**: One of the most basic "Hello World"-type of demos.